LanZeroth/Portswigger-Writeups/README.md

 ### Expert Level (Work in Progress)
 - [ ] Advanced Exploitation Techniques

+I plan to revisit and revise CSRF, Server-Side Path Traversal, and WebSocket Vulnerabilities for a deeper understanding.

 ## Repository Structure
 - **`/labs`**: Contains individual markdown files for each lab with:
   - A brief description of the vulnerability.